healthyregions/oeps/docs/src/reference/cli/build-docs.md

 ## CLI Help

 ```
-Usage: build-docs [OPTIONS] OPERATION
+Usage: build-docs [OPTIONS]

-  Generates verious documentation pages based on the data content.
+  Generates various documentation pages based on the data content.

-  OPERATION (choose one)

-  bq-reference: build reference file for Big Query tables

-  cli: create all documentation for the CLI interface

-  registry-summary: build summary CSV files of all content in the registry
+  Optionally only generate one of the types of docs.

 Options:
+  --bq-only             Only build the BigQuery reference docs.
+  --cli-only            Only build the CLI docs.
+  --registry-only       Only build the registry summary docs.
   --registry-path PATH  Optional override for the registry directory.
   --help                Show this message and exit.
 ```